mkirschenbaum/ENGL-668K-Data-Stories/alabrecque.md

+MATT: Arielle, this is an excellent overview and discussion of the challenges involved in analyzing what is, as you say, a very complex data set.
+You make good use of TAGS/Sheets in order to organize the data, and are appropriately measured and conservative in terms of the conclusions you draw from it.
+As I said to Jacques, I suspect this is an instance where the most promising insights would only become possible after the collection of a much larger data set.
+This is nicely done with what you had to work with.

 For this TAGS project, Jacques and I decided to look that the data rendered from entering #ShoutYourAbortion.
 This was a hashtag that began trending in September 2015 from two primary users, Amelia Bonow and Lindy West.
 The hashtag was initially started as a way of sharing experiences of women’s abortions, largely as a way of rationalizing or prioritizing other factors in women’s lives, such as education and fiscal stability.
 In sum, the hashtag was started as a way of attempting to dismantle much of the vitriolic rhetoric that surrounds not only abortion, but also women’s bodies on the twittersphere.